-Starting a career in User Experience (UX) Design (Plus, Free Careers Guide)
+Starting a career in User Experience (UX) Design

 ‘User Experience’ (UX) was once a buzzword in digital speak, but today, the ability to identify user problems and solve usability issues is integral to any successful product or digital experience.
-As more businesses recognise the value of their User Experience (UX) Design, industries around Australia are looking at ways to improve the development and evolution of user experience.
+As more businesses recognise the value of their User Experience (UX) Design, industries around Australia are looking for ways to improve the development and evolution of user experience.

 There’s no better time to join the wave of talent expanding into UX Design – Whether you’re curious about the industry or ready to take the plunge, kick-start your future in UX Design with our free career guide.
 Download it today to discover career advice and interview tips from industry professionals and recruitment specialists at Mint Talent.

 UX Designers aim to design experiences that create delightful product experiences for the end user.
 With a thoughtful blend of analytical skills, creativity, and a willingness to adapt to new learnings, the capabilities of a UX Designer can span anywhere from research and prototyping to designing and pitching.
 See our top 5 UX Design principles that UX Designers should follow.

 Read more about what User Experience Design involves and why it’s important.